BryanWilhite/Blog/presentation/entry/2015/2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "I stopped experimenting with PowerShell years ago because I was ignorant of the following (or the following was not released around 2007–08):#1:The $PSScriptRoot automatic variable.
-Without this variable it is very difficult to make flexible, generic scr...", "inceptDate": "2015-06-16T00:00:00",
-  "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "You can’t effectively replace *.cmd scripts with *.ps1 scripts without these key Powershell ingredients…", "documentShortName": "2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients", "fileName": "index.html",
+  "path": "./entry/2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients",
+  "date": "2015-06-16T07:00:00.000Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2015-06-16T07:00:00.000Z",
-  "slug": "you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "You can’t effectively replace *.cmd scripts with *.ps1 scripts without these key Powershell ingredients…" }
+  "clientId": "2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients",
+  "tag": "{\r\n  \"extract\": \"I stopped experimenting with PowerShell years ago because I was ignorant of the following (or the following was not released around 2007–08): #1: The $PSScriptRoot automatic variable.
+Without this variable it is very difficult to make flexible, generic scr...\"\r\n}"
+}
 ---

+# You can’t effectively replace *.cmd scripts with *.ps1 scripts without these key Powershell ingredients…

 I stopped experimenting with PowerShell years ago because I was ignorant of the following (or the following was not released around 2007–08):